buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: Instantaneous

-You attempt to reshape another creature's memories.
+You attempt to reshape another creature' \*\*s memories.
 A creature that you can see must make a Will Saving Throw.
 If you are fighting the creature, it has +1d6 on the Saving Throw.
-On a failed save, you can act on the target's memories of an event that it experienced within the last 24 hours and that lasted no more than 10 minutes.
+On a failed save, you can act on the target' \*\*s memories of an event that it experienced within the last 24 hours and that lasted no more than 10 minutes.

 You can permanently eliminate all memory of the event, allow the target to recall the event with perfect clarity and exacting detail, change its memory of the details of the event, or create a memory of some other event.
 You must speak to the target to describe how its memories are affected, and it must be able to understand your language for the modified memories to take root.
 The modified memories take hold when the spell ends.

-A modified memory doesn't necessarily affect how a creature behaves, particularly if the memories contradict the creature's natural inclinations, Traits, or beliefs.
+A modified memory doesn' \*\*t necessarily affect how a creature behaves, particularly if the memories contradict the creature' \*\*s natural inclinations, Traits, or beliefs.
 An illogical modified memory, such as implanting a memory of how much the creature enjoyed dousing itself in acid, is dismissed, like a bad dream.

 The Narrator may deem a modified memory too nonsensical to affect a creature in any significant way.
-A remove curse or greater restoration spell cast on the target restores the creature's true memories.
+A remove curse or greater restoration spell cast on the target restores the creature' \*\*s true memories.

 **With one Critical Magic Success** obtained in the Magic Check, you can alter the memories of a target regarding an event that occurred up to 7 days ago.
 With two, up to 30 days ago; with three, up to 1 year ago.
-With 4 Critical Magic Successes, at any point in the creature's past.
+With 4 Critical Magic Successes, at any point in the creature' \*\*s past.

 ### Move Earth